cado-security/product-help/docs/cado-response/deploy/gcp/gcp-deploy.md

     - **[Cloud Storage](https://console.cloud.google.com/marketplace/product/google/storage.googleapis.com)**
 5. Run 'gcloud auth activate-service-account --key-file <key_file>’ where key_file is the path to your GCP service account credentials.json.
 6. Run ‘gcloud config set project <project_id>’
-7. Extract gcp.zip This is the ZIP that was provided by Cado Sales
+7. Extract gcp.zip This is the ZIP that was provided by Cado Sales.
 8. Change directories into gcp/ which was extracted in the previous step.
 9. Customize the file `gcpVars.tfvars` by filling in values: